DASaBeR/Task-Manager/README.md

 <<<<<<< HEAD
 # TasksProject
+This is a Simple Task-Manager app with Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.
+You will need [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3 to run the project.

 ## Development server